Nemin32/Nemin32.github.io/soulstorm/_posts/2020-09-19-molluckreturnsreview.md

 ## The Monsaic Lines burns

-So in my last post I wrote that I find it confusing the Mudokon hideout is in a jungle considering the Monsaic Lines appears to be inside a jungle.
+So in my last post I wrote that I find it confusing the Mudokon hideout is in a desert considering the Monsaic Lines appears to be inside a jungle.

 {% include caption.html url="/imgs/molre2/monsaic.jpg" description="Notice the light emanating from the ceiling." %}